International WorkStar

 The International WorkStar is a line of severe duty trucks produced by Navistar, Inc. The WorkStar is the successor to the 7400 and 7600 series trucks produced by International.
 Starting in 2008 the "thousand series" name was dropped in favor of the WorkStar.
-This change was reflected in the physical construction of the truck in the form of a new hood and grill along with increased MaxxForce Engine options.
+This change was reflected in the physical construction of the truck in the form of a new hood and grille along with increased MaxxForce Engine options.

 For the New Zealand market the WorkStar was assembled locally as a right hand drive product from 2013 through to 2017.
 There were two variants, the WorkStar 7400 with the 'visibility hood', and the WorkStar 7600 with a MaxxForce 13L engine.

 Models

 The WorkStar is commonly custom-built, and has many different layouts.
 All models are available as 4x2, (Note: Number of wheels × number of powered wheels, with dual tires counted as a single wheel.) the 7300-7500 have all-wheel drive 4x4 models.
 The 7400-7600 are available with both 6x4 and 6x6 tandems, and the 7600 can have an unusual 8x6 layout, with a three driven axle "tridem".
 Most models can have either forward or set-back front axles.

 Electrical systems have become very complex, both for engine control and monitoring the chassis.
 Controls for power take-offs (PTOs), body operations, snowplow and other types of auxiliary lighting can be factory installed.

 Cabs are available in standard, extended, and crew types on all models.
 Made of galvanized steel, they can have heated windshield, mirrors, air-conditioning and many interior options.

 Selected 2016 Models (not all are shown.)